CtrlK

 Completeness

-Clearly answers both 'what' (analyze and optimize system throughput including request handling, data processing, resource utilization) and 'when' (identifying capacity limits, evaluating scaling strategies) with explicit trigger phrases provided.
+Clearly answers both 'what' (analyze and optimize system throughput including request handling, data processing, and resource utilization) and 'when' (identifying capacity limits, evaluating scaling strategies) with explicit trigger phrases provided.

 3 / 3